Mood Disorders: Depression vs. Anxiety

 Anxiety is generally not considered to be a type of mood disorder.
 In fact, anxiety is perceived to entail its own category of mental disorder types, containing its own broad range of disorders according to the Diagnostic and Statistical Manual of Mental Health Disorders (DSM-5).

 Types of anxiety disorders include:

-Depression tends to respond well to cognitive therapy.
-A study from Cognitive Therapy and Research shows that mood disorders in general can be improved through Cognitive Behavioral Therapy.
+Depression tends to respond well to cognitive behavioral therapy.
 In this technique, individuals learn to recognize and understand their symptoms, how symptoms are triggered, and how to actively change behavior patterns.

 Anxiety disorders are often treated with antidepressants or with anti-anxiety medications, such as benzodiazepines.
 Similarly, anti-anxiety medications are sometimes used to treat depression.
 Particularly with medications like benzodiazepines, addiction or abuse is a serious risk.
 Similar to depression, however, cognitive therapies can help people learn to manage the symptoms of anxiety.

 On their own, depression and anxiety are both difficult disorders to deal with.
-Managing them may become even more challenging when substance abuse is involved.
+Managing them may become even more challenging when addiction is involved.
 It’s easier to face them with the right support.
-Get the support you deserve and call us today at .

 At our inpatient rehab in Lafayette, NJ our treatment specialists understand that unique needs of people struggling with co-occurring disorders.
 We use evidence-based treatments to develop individualized treatment plans to help people find meaningful recovery.

 Contact our compassionate and knowledgeable admissions navigators at to learn more about our different levels of care.
 Our navigators are on hand to answer all of your questions, including about how to pay for treatment, using your insurance for rehab, and how to start the admissions process.